aximgeo/tech-blog/getting-data-up-to-aws.md

 obj.upload_file(object)
 ```

-Downloading from an S3 bucket is equally simple.
+Downloading from an S3 bucket is similar to uploading, just with
+a different method call to - you guessed it - to download
+the file.

 ```python
 import boto3